squid-cache/squid-cache.github.io/Features/Gzip.rst

 == Details ==

 A patch (linked above) was started for early 3.0.
 This needs to be updated to current code, tested, and integrated into the main sources.

+'''[Update]''': This content-adaptation is now waiting on the [[../eCAP]] feature.
+That is expected to allow simple port as an eCAP module which just streams the data object through a gzip library and adds the appropriate header changes to Squid.

 ----
 CategoryFeature